 That is a racist position!

-This person will despise any brown friend, more than they hate the president (didn’t think this was possible), if their brown friend doesn’t share the same political views.
+This person will despise any brown friend, more than they hate President Donald Trump (didn’t think this was possible), if their brown friend doesn’t share the same political views.

 Now I’m sure there is hyperbole in this post.
 At least I hope so.